 $ git clone <repository_url> .

-After configuring and connecting the integration, you can now open up a terminal in JupyterLab and clone a private repository for example.
+After configuring and connecting the environment variables, you can open a terminal by opening the Run menu and choosing Open Terminal.
+Now you can clone a private repository for example.
 Make sure to use the web URL of the GitHub repository, starting with

 $ git clone https://github.com/<user>/<private-repo>.git